polyaxon/polyaxon/site/docs/management/ui/dashboards.md

 ## Select saved dashboards

-You can access all saved dashboards on the current project and on organization level.
+You can access all saved dashboards on the current project and on the organization level.

 ![dashboard-select](../../../../content/images/dashboard/dashboards/select.png)

 ## Manage saved dashboards

-You can manage, update, delete dashboards on project level, and promote them to organization level.
+You can manage, update, delete dashboards on the project level, and promote them to the organization level.

 ![dashboard-manage](../../../../content/images/dashboard/dashboards/manage.png)